-On June 1, 2017, we acquired Kinvey for an aggregate sum of \$49.0 million, which includes approximately \$0.3 million held-back for the founder of Kinvey as an incentive for the founder to remain with the Company for at least two years following the acquisition.
+On June 1, 2017, we acquired Kinvey for an aggregate sum of \$49.2 million, which includes approximately \$0.3 million held-back for the founder of Kinvey as an incentive for the founder to remain with the Company for at least two years following the acquisition.
 Kinvey is the leading Backend-as-a-Service (BaaS) provider and allows developers to set up, use, and operate a cloud backend for any native, hybrid, web, or IoT app built using any development tools.
-This acquisition, in combination with our leading frontend technologies, including NativeScript and Kendo UI, along with cognitive capabilities from DataRPM and our strong data connectivity technologies, enables us to offer the premier platform for building and delivering cognitive business applications to both new customers and partners as well as our existing OpenEdge partner and customer ecosystems.
+This acquisition, in combination with our leading frontend technologies, including NativeScript and Kendo UI, along with cognitive capabilities from DataRPM, our strong business logic and rules capabilities, and our strong data connectivity technologies, enables us to offer the premier platform for building and delivering cognitive business applications to both new customers and partners as well as our existing OpenEdge partner and customer ecosystems.